-The National Honey Board’s Mead Crafters Competition will take place in St. Louis, Missouri on Saturday, October 3, 2020.
+The National Honey Board’s Mead Crafters Competition will take place in St. Louis, Missouri on Tuesday June 28-Wednesday, June 29, 2022.
 The judging will be closed to the public.

-Each flight will have at least one mead judge.
 Awards for the Mead Crafters Competition will be awarded on a merit basis by a majority vote.
-Judges are asked to evaluate the beers in silence until everyone on the panel has finished their evaluation.
+Judges are asked to evaluate the meads in silence until everyone on the panel has finished their evaluation.
 A moderator records the judges’ votes.

 Meads are presented to judges in a blind tasting format.
 Judging is absolutely anonymous; no mead bottles or cans are visible to the judges at any time until the competition is over.
 No judge may evaluate a product in which he/she has a stake or ownership.
 Judging is not based on personal preference, but by product adherence to the guidelines as set by the Beer Judge Certification Program.